narfdotpl/playlists/for_humans.md

 --------------

 1. Unloco - Bystander
-1. Deftones - Change (In the House of Flies)
+1. Deftones - Change (In the House of Flies) - In The House Of Flies LP Version
 1. Deftones - Minus Blindfold
 1. Korn - Liar
 1. Unloco - Bruises